How to Fix Error 0x80072F8F - 0x20000 in the Media Creation Tool on Windows 7, 8.1, 10, and 11

 Introduction

-Error code 0x80072F8F - 0x20000 appearing when using the tool Media Creation Tool can be frustrating—especially when planning to update or reinstall Windows.
+Error code 0x80072F8F - 0x20000 that appear while using the tool Media Creation Tool can be frustrating—especially when you're planning to update or reinstall Windows.
 This issue most commonly occurs on systems older than Windows 8.1, such as Windows 7 or 8.0, but not exclusively.
-Fortunately, there are several effective methods that allow you to work around this issue and continue with the installation or creation of installation media.
+Fortunately, there are many effective methods for working around this problem and continuing the installation process or creating installation media.

-In this article, we present proven, professional ways to resolve the error, regardless of the Windows version: Home, Pro, Education, or Enterprise – for both 7, 8.1, 10, and 11 systems.
+In this article, we present proven, professional methods for resolving this error, regardless of the Windows version—Home, Pro, Education, or Enterprise—and for Windows 7, 8.1, 10, and 11.

 What is error 0x80072F8F - 0x20000?

-This error indicates a problem with communication between your computer and Microsoft servers.
-The cause may be incorrect date and time settings, problems with SSL certificates, blocked HTTPS connections, or missing system updates.
-In systems older than Windows 8.1, support for modern TLS protocols may be disabled or out of date.
+This error indicates a communication problem between your computer and Microsoft servers.
+Possible causes include incorrect date and time settings, issues with SSL certificates, blocked HTTPS connections, or missing system updates.
+On systems older than Windows 8.1, support for modern TLS protocols may be disabled or outdated.

-1. Use a newer system or an alternative method to create the installer (RECOMMENDED)
+1. Use a newer operating system or an alternative method for creating the installer (RECOMMENDED)

-Microsoft officially supports the Media Creation Tool only on Windows 8.1 and newer systems.
-If you are using Windows 7, the simplest solution may be:
+Microsoft officially supports the Media Creation Tool only on Windows 8.1 and later versions.
+If you're using Windows 7, the simplest solution might be:

 Useanother computerrunning Windows 10 or 11.

-DownloadRufus orUltraISOand manually prepare a bootable USB flash drive with the ISO version of the system downloaded from the Microsoft website.
+DownloadRufus orUltraISOand manually create a bootable USB drive using the ISO file downloaded from the Microsoft website.

 Download the Windows 10 or 11 ISO file from the official Microsoft website.